-- David Stadelmann, Development Economics, University of Bayreuth
+- Prof. Dr. David Stadelmann, Development Economics, University of Bayreuth

-- Alexander Stroh-Steckelberg, African Politics & Development Policy, University of Bayreuth
+- Prof. Dr. Alexander Stroh-Steckelberg, African Politics & Development Policy, University of Bayreuth

-- Volker Wiese, Private International Law and Comparative Law, Leibniz University Hannover
+- Prof. Dr. Volker Wiese, Private International Law and Comparative Law, Leibniz University Hannover

 Many African States are members of more than one regional community whose objectives and declared aims are economic, legal and/or political integration.
 Tanzania, for instance, is both member of the Southern African Development Community (SADC) and of the East African Community (EAC), but not of the Common Market for Eastern and Southern Africa (COMESA), whereas other EAC and SADC members are equally COMESA members.
 Thus, it is commonplace that multiple, overlapping and potentially competing economic, legal and political affiliations influence the status quo of regional integration.